How Lawyers Can Help in Divorce Mediation

 - Prepare formal divorce paperwork if you reach a mediated settlement

-Be sure to have an attorney review any agreement hammered out in mediation sessions before you sign it.
+Be sure to have an attorney review the memorandum of understanding hammered out in mediation sessions before you sign it.
+They can check the document to make sure your rights are protected.
+Your attorney can formalize the memorandum into a marital settlement agreement.

-When choosing a mediation legal adviser, look for the same things you would when choosing any other type of professional: evidence of training and relevant experience.
+When choosing a mediation legal adviser, look for the same things you would when selecting any other type of professional: evidence of training and relevant experience.

 Most divorce attorneys know about mediation and have experience working as mediation advisers.
-In many states, lawyers can obtain certifications in specialty areas, so consider hiring a legal adviser who has been board certified in family law.
+In many states, lawyers can get certifications in specialty areas.
+Consider hiring a legal adviser who has been board certified in family law.

 Questions About Divorce Mediation?
 Talk to an Attorney

-It can be extremely valuable to have legal advice when mediating a divorce case to ensure that you know your rights and can negotiate from a well-informed position.
-Consider contacting a local divorce attorney to help you achieve the best possible mediation outcome.
+It can be valuable to have legal advice when mediating a divorce case.
+An attorney will ensure that you know your rights and can negotiate from a well-informed position.
+Contact a local divorce attorney to help you achieve the best possible mediation outcome.
+A mediator cannot give you legal advice.
+Only an attorney can.
+Protect your rights and contact a divorce attorney near you today.